NuGet/Home/accepted/2024/supplied-by-platform.md

 `PackageSpec & project section of the assets file`

-The list of PrunedPackageReference items must only include relevant packages.
+The list of PrunePackageReference items must only include relevant packages.
 It will be included in the "project" section of the assets file, internally called the PackageSpec, similarly like the centralPackageVersions.

 ```json